Home > Benefits > Payments for those on a low income who have to self-isolate

 For those applying because their child/young person has been told to isolate, please supply the following:

-- The child’s eight-digit NHS Test and Trace ID number
+- Your eight-digit NHS Test and Trace account ID number as you should have been named as a contact for them

 - A screenshot of a young person’s NHS COVID-19 App notification telling them to self-isolate AND evidence that the young person has an Education, Health and Care Plan.